 I tried three popular Robo-advisors in Singapore.

-StashAway boasts a user-friendly interview which is highly suited for beginners and I have no problem in understanding what are they various investment options they offer.
+StashAway boasts a user-friendly interview which is highly suited for beginners and I have no problem in understanding what are the various investment options they offer.
 I also find that the fund transfer is quick and their staff respond quickly to any queries I have.

 I like that the investment options are highly customisable.
 You can adjust the risk level for your general investment portfolio.
-Based on my experience, you should opt for at least a 8% risk index or higher to generate some returns (higher than fixed deposits).
+Based on my experience, you should opt for at least an 8% risk index or higher to generate some returns (higher than fixed deposits).

 The visuals presented to the user is very clear and easy to understand but they did not specify which equities or stocks they bought.

 Their chosen portfolio is diverse and they also include commodities like gold and international equities like China-tech.
-As, the risk is still relatively lower than investing in stocks.
+As the risk is still relatively lower than investing in stocks.
 All in all, it is a passive form of investing with medium to high risks.

-The only qualm is that it is not generating as much returns as Syfe and Endowus unless you are game enough to increase the risk index and leave your cash there to grow for a few years.
+The only qualm is that it is not generating as many returns as Syfe and Endowus unless you are game enough to increase the risk index and leave your cash there to grow for a few years.

 Endowus is tailored more for seasoned investors.
 The platform is not as user or beginner-friendly as StashAway or Syfe.
-In addition, you will have to pass the Customer Knowledge Assessment test for retail investors which comprises of 5 online modules.
+In addition, you will have to pass the Customer Knowledge Assessment test for retail investors which comprises 5 online modules.
 You can complete the test online for free and you can keep taking the test until you pass it.
 Thank goodness, it’s free.

 Like StashAway, Endowus also offer a diversified investment portfolio.
 It also gives you the option to choose which particular funds you would like to invest in.